carolineartz/phase0-gps-1/Lesson-reflection.md

 **What concepts were clarified during the GPS?**<br>
 The process of how pull request was definetly clarified for me<br>
 **What Questions did you ask your pair and the guide?**<br>
 A lot of questions lol.
-More specifically I asked about pull request, fetching data from a github repositoy, and tags in markdown.
+More specifically I asked about pull request, fetching data from a github repositoy, and tags in markdown.<br>
 **What still confuses you about git?**<br>
 I believe that I have a pretty good grasp of git currently.
 Wouldn't be surprised if that were to change when we start learning new material.
 Nevertheless I am excited for the challenge.
 Also, I dont know why sublime won't open in my terminal.
 I must of set it as my default text edittor incorrectly.
 Will seach out for answers<br>
 **How was your first expirence of pairing in a GPS?**<br>